Jeff-W-Ferrell/hello-world/README.md

 # hello-world
+Ferrell's first foray.
-Ferrell's first foray; for fun, for fundamentals, and for the future.
+For fun, for fundamentals, and for the future.